With the cruise industry seemingly back in full swing, now is the perfect time to review Consumer Rescue’s ultimate guide to taking a cruise.

 Medical treatment aboard a cruise line can hit your pocketbook hard.
 For peace of mind, you’ll want to make sure that you have a medical insurance policy that will protect you should you need medical assistance while cruising.

-A site such as InsuremyTrip can help you compare a variety of travel insurance policies.
-Remember, when you purchase a travel insurance policy, you’ll typically have 10-14 days to review all its details.
+Remember, no matter which trip insurance policy you purchase, you’ll typically have 10-14 days to review all its details.
 During that time, make sure to read the entire document and ensure you’ve purchased the coverage you need.
 If you haven’t, you can return it during that look-over period and start over with your search.

 Note: If you have a pre-existing condition, you will likely need to contact the travel insurance company directly for more information.